pseyfert/SOAContainer/README.md

 };

-// define the SOA container type typedef SOAContainer<
+// define the SOA container type using SOAPoints = SOAContainer<
-        std::vector, // underlying type for each field SOAPoint,    // skin to "dress" the tuple of fields with
+        std::vector, // underlying type for each field SOAPoint>;   // skin to "dress" the tuple of fields with
-        // one or more wrapped types which each tag a member/field PointFields::x, PointFields::y> SOAPoints;
 // define the SOAPoint itself
-typedef typename SOAPoints::proxy SOAPoint;
+using SOAPoint = typename SOAPoints::proxy;
 ```

 From that point on, you can more or less so what you're used to with your